Sofia Spångberg: Political activities

-Throughout her life, Sofia was active in labor, peace, and temperance movements in Eda.
-She served as secretary of the IOGT-NTO lodge Forget-me-not (Förgätmigej), a temperance society, and treasurer of the Eda peace society.
-She also founded the Social Democratic Women's Club and the Cooperative Women's Guild in Charlottenberg.
+Throughout her life, Sofia was active in the labour, peace, and temperance movements in Värmland.
+She served as secretary of the IOGT-NTO lodge Forget-me-not (Förgätmigej), a temperance society, and treasurer of the Eda Peace Association (Eda Fredsförening).
+She also founded the Social Democratic Women's Club and the Co-operative Women's Guild in Charlottenberg.

-Sofia eventually joined the Charlottenberg church council (kyrkoråd), which oversaw education and church matters.
-However, rules prevented her from serving on the municipal council at the same time as her husband.
+Sofia joined the Charlottenberg church council (kyrkofullmäktige), a parish body overseeing education and church matters, which was a separate role from the municipal council (kommunfullmäktige).
+Despite her political activism, she was prevented from serving on the municipal council because her husband August already held a seat there—at the time, Swedish law did not permit married couples to simultaneously serve as members of the same municipal council.